jakeogh/dnsgate/README.md

 **Why?**

-To force the issue.
 Individuals should decide who they execute code for.
 Providers will either adapt and not use sub or alternate domains; explicitly linking the requirement to execute their code to get their content, or will find a better way.

 If you find this useful, you may appreciate the effects of disabling JS and making a hotkey for when you want to use it.